Elagoht/live-palette/README.md

 # Live Palette!

-When a designer choosed/created a color palette and then applied it to their web design, the might not like that palette.

-The palette was good, but did not fit with the site they design.

-So, I have create this web site to see your color palette on a template website as you changed your colors.
-Watch the changes live!
+I have developed a website called Live Palette that allows designers to visualize and modify their color palettes for web design.
+Sometimes designers may not be satisfied with the color palette they initially chose or created because it doesn't harmonize well with their website design.

+With Live Palette, designers can apply their color palette to a template website and instantly see how it looks in real-time.
+This live preview feature enables them to make immediate color changes and observe the results.

-Also you can download the palette as a card image.
+Additionally, designers have the option to download the color palette as a card image for reference or further use.

-Here is some examples:
+Take a look at some examples:

 <div align="center">